litespeedtech/litespeed-prometheus-exporter/README.md

 The exporter is built using the included Makefile.
 If there's a change, update the script with the new version number.
 If you wish to build the full package, make sure that `STAGING` is set to `0`; with staging set to `1` only the binary will be built.

 ## Notable changes

+### 0.1.3
+- Make the location of the LiteSpeed real-time report file command line configurable

 ### 0.1.2
 - [Bug Fix] Include missing scraped fields from the CMAXCONN line.